AbuseIO/abuseio-docs/docs/installation.md

 ufw allow http
 ufw allow https
-ufw allow from 192.168.1.0/24 to any port 22 ufw enable
+ufw allow from 192.168.1.0/24 to any port 22 ufw enable # answer yes
 ```

 Install packages required for AbuseIO
 ```
+LC_ALL=C.UTF-8 add-apt-repository ppa:ondrej/php # Press enter to confirm.
+sudo apt update
-apt-get install composer curl git mariadb-server apache2 libapache2-mod-php7.4 php7.4 php-pear php7.4-dev php7.4-mysql php7.4-curl php7.4-intl php7.4-bcmath php7.4-mbstring php7.4-zip
+apt-get install composer curl git mariadb-server apache2 libapache2-mod-php8.4 php8.4 php-pear php8.4-dev php8.4-mysql php8.4-curl php8.4-intl php8.4-bcmath php8.4-mbstring php8.4-zip
 ```

 In addition you will need to install an MTA.
 The examples provided are based on postfix which is defaultly used, but you are free to use any MTA (to collection method) you want.
 Another solution is using fetchmail, which retrieves mails from a POP3- or IMAP-mailbox, which is described in the advanced user guide.
+Answering setup with 'Internet Site' and entering a VALID FQDN for the system mail name is a good start.
+Postfix configuration beyond the minimum operational settings for AbuseIO are out of scope for this documentation.

 ```
 apt-get install postfix